 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-The secret to tackling paper clutter is to deal with papers as soon as they come into the house.
-Just like it’s best to deal with your mail as soon as you bring it in, you want to catch all the school papers before they have time to spread and possibly multiply.
+The secret to tackling paper clutter is to deal with them as soon as they come into the house.
+Just like it’s best to deal with your mail as soon as you bring it in, you want to catch all the school papers before they have time to spread and multiply.

 Organize your children’s papers into five categories: